Christophor Araratov: First World War

 Araratov was in post-graduate studies at Officer School at Tsarskoye Selo, when World War I began.
 He aced his exams ahead of schedule and was assigned to the front.
 He served as a lieutenant colonel of his previous brigade.
 He was awarded numerous medals during the war.
 He was in Romania when the Bolshevik revolution took place in Russia and the new government announced its leaving the war.
 He realized that the Ottoman Empire would likely use the situation to enter Russian Armenia and the Caucasus.

-On 5 December 1917, the armistice of Erzincan was signed between the Russians and Ottomans which ended the armed conflicts between Russia and the Ottoman Empire in the Caucasus Campaign.
+On December 5, 1917, the armistice of Erzincan was signed between the Russians and Ottomans which ended the armed conflicts between Russia and the Ottoman Empire in the Caucasus Campaign.
 After the Bolshevik seizure of power, a multinational congress of Transcaucasian representatives met to create a provisional regional executive body known as Transcaucasian Seim.
-While Armenians sending representatives to Transcaucasian Seim, at the same time, the Eastern Armenian leaders at the Erivan tried to established an Armenian Army Corps.
+While Armenians sending representatives to Transcaucasian Seim, at the same time, the Eastern Armenian leaders at the Erivan tried to establish an Armenian Army Corps.
 With the efforts of Armenian National Council of Tiflis it was set up to fight against the Ottoman Empire in late 1917 and early 1918.
 Units of this corps were the basis of the army First Republic of Armenia.
 Armenians had planned to keep their existence based on a political strategy in the way of being supporting the Allies and Russia and to establish their national army with Russian support.

 General Tovmas Nazarbekian was selected as the Commanding Officer (Sparapet of Armenia).
 The Sparapet of Armenia Tovmas Nazarbekian appreciated the talent and skills of the colonel.
 Yerevan assigned 1st Division with 1st Erzurum/Erzincan regiment, 2nd Khnus Regiment, 3rd Yerevan Regiment, and 4th Erzinjan/Yerevan Regiments under General Christophor Araratov.
 In 1918 he was the head of artillery brigade of Armenian army.